Key Points:

 1882 Paris Bourse crash

-Triggered by the failure of l'Union Generale, the subsequent carnage threatened almost a quarter of the on the bourse, until a from the of France stabilized the market.
+Triggered by the failure of l'Union Generale, the subsequent carnage threatened almost a quarter of the brokerages on the bourse, until a loan from the Bank of France stabilized the market.
 On the plus side, painter Paul Gauguin is said to have quit the brokerage business after the crash and moved onto better things.

 Panic of 1907